-This How-to Guide covers qualification of buyers as firm prospects and the subsequent refinement of these down to a short list.
-It works in conjunction with two other How-to Guides namely, Respond to and communicate with prospective buyers and, 10 Top Tips when Negotiating your Business Sale.
+This how-to guide covers qualification of buyers as firm prospects and the subsequent refinement of these down to a short list.
+It works in conjunction with two other guides namely, Respond to and Communicate with Prospective buyers and, 10 Top Tips when Negotiating Your Business Sale.

 It’s important to remember that buyers will probably have a choice of businesses to buy.
 Asking good probing questions will help you to find out where your business ranks in their preference, and the criteria they are using to assess the alternative opportunities.